Simple Paired Combinatorial Assignment: Appendix B: Omitted Proofs

 We will now use the above first order condition to show how the optimum can be sustained in equilibrium.
 As preferences over courses or dorms are common, students that reveal higher signals receive a better course and a worse dorm.
 As such, any coupling between signals and courses or dorms induced by an equilibrium of paired serial dictatorship is co-monotone in the same way as identified above.
 By Proposition \ref{preferences_seperation}, an equilibrium coupling between $\Lambda$ and $\mcal S$ will also be co-monotone.
 By independent tie-breaking within signals, each student only cares about the expected course or dorm quality at each signal.

 Finally, no students would want to deviate from the optimum.
 Towards a contradiction, suppose a student with $\lambda \in (\lambda_{i-1}, \lambda_{i})$ would strictly benefit from reporting signal $j > i$ instead of signal $i$ (downwards deviations can be handled similarly).
-By Proposition \ref{preferences_seperation}, student payoffs have increasing differences in $\lambda$ and signal, so any student with $\lambda' \geq \lambda$ would also strictly benefit from deviating.
-This implies that a student with $\lambda' \lambda_{j-1} \geq \lambda_i > \lambda$ would also strictly benefit from deviating between revealing $j-1$ and $j$.
+By Proposition \ref{preferences_seperation}, student payoffs have increasing differences in $\lambda$ and signal, so any student with $\lambda' \geq \lambda$ would also gain at least as much as that student from deviating.
+This implies that a student with $\lambda' > \lambda_{j-1} \geq \lambda_i > \lambda$ would also strictly benefit from deviating between revealing $j-1$ and $j$.
 However, the first order condition for $\lambda_j$ at the optimum gives that this student must be indifferent between revealing signal $j-1$ and signal $j$, a contradiction. \end{proof}